Significant Other (album): Cover art

 The album cover depicts a hooded individual with a microphone donning Fred Durst's notorious red Yankees cap and striking a mean pose.
 American artist Mear One created the cover by painting it on a wall as graffiti.
 A time-lapse video of the process is featured in the enhanced CD version of Significant Other.

-Since its inception, the hooded figure is often being used as the band's logo as seen in 2003's Results May Vary and 2021's Still Sucks albums.
+Since its inception, the hooded figure has often been used as Limp Bizkit's logo as seen in subsequent releases by the band, including the albums Results May Vary (2003) and Still Sucks (2021).

 Critical reception

 Significant Other received generally positive reviews from critics.
 Entertainment Weekly reviewer David Browne wrote, "Significant Other isn't simply modern rock; it's postmodern rock."
 Robert Christgau gave the album an honorable mention and noted the songs "Just Like This" and "N 2 Gether Now" as highlights of the album, writing, "Give their image credit for having a sound."
 AllMusic's Stephen Thomas Erlewine called the album "considerably more ambitious and multi-dimensional" than the band's previous album, Three Dollar Bill, Yall$.

 In later reviews of the album, About.com's Tim Grierson gave the album 4 out of 5 stars, calling it "A buzz saw of bad attitude, metal guitar and white-boy rapping, Limp Bizkit's breakthrough album, Significant Other, is unapologetically rude and immature.
 But perhaps more importantly, it also rocks very, very hard."
 Rolling Stone and its album guide awarded the album three and a half out of five stars.
 A less favorable notice came from author Martin C. Strong, who gave the album 5 out of 10 stars in his book The Essential Rock Discography.
 In 2014, Revolver magazine said Significant Other was "one of the great guilty-pleasure hard-rock albums of all time", and listed it as one of ten essential nu metal albums "you need to own."

 In 2021, it was named one of the 20 best metal albums of 1999 by Metal Hammer magazine.
+In 2025, Rae Lemeshow-Barooshian of Loudwire included the album in her list of "the top 50 nu-metal albums of all time", ranking it number 14 on the list.